Image Courtesy: https://armsindustries.com/united-states-space-force

 “[O]ur assets are so critical in outer space and everything that we do is so dependent on outer space that we need a new force capable of focusing on that domain by itself,” Dodge stated.
 “This reality becomes clear when you see that pilots and space guys don’t understand each others’ career paths,” NASA astronaut Terry Virts told SpaceNews.
 Space operations demand unique skills like understanding orbits and calibrating sensors, he said.
 “It’s not flying F-16s.”

 Space Corps Recruitment

 The Space Corps will be the Pentagon’s smallest service.
 Still, officials estimate the creation of a new military branch will require 15,000 personnel including enlisted, officers, and civilians.
 The Pentagon will work to move personnel into the service over the next several years.
 At first, most of these people will be transferred into the Space Force from the Departments of the Army, Navy, and Air Force.
 After that, there will be a strong emphasis on recruitment.
 This will likely take the shape of a personnel and training center, officials said.
-There are no plans for a separate Space Force Academy.
+There are no plans yet for a separate Space Force Academy.
 Although right now there is nothing to join and no positions to occupy, there are some ways in which you can prepare for a career in the Space Force.

 The Air Force is currently developing 30-second recruitment ads for the Space Force, with the goal of boosting Air Force recruitment.
 These ads will depict young people building and working in the new frontier of space.
 Be on the lookout for them to appear on social media sometime in the near future.
-If you love space or always wanted to be an astronaut, but can’t get a job at NASA or SpaceX, the Space Corps may be the place for you!
+If you love space or have always wanted to be an astronaut, but can’t get a job at NASA or SpaceX, the Space Corps may be the place for you!